prateekt/algo-ops/README.md

 Pipeline Infrastructure for Prototyping and Deploying Algorithms

 You like algorithms.
 But prototyping complicated algorithms can be challenging, especially when they have complicated architectures with many components.
-How do you prototype algorithms so that the data flow makes sense, the results are interpretable, and the algorithm is easily debuggable on incorrect predictions?
+How do you prototype algorithms so that the data flow is sensible, the results are interpretable, and the algorithm is easily debuggable on incorrect predictions?

 Algo-Ops has the following features: